Growing Consumer Awareness About Hygiene and Increased Healthcare Expenditures Boost the Antimicrobial Textiles Market

 Increasing Advancements and Launch of New Products Holds the Potential to Transform the Market

 Increasing technological advancement also plays a major role in transforming the market.
 For instance, in November 2023, Polygiene launched a groundbreaking, plant-based technology for the textile market.
-The technology relies on an entirely bio-based active component, derived from plant-derived materials.
+The technology relies on an entirely bio-based active component, derived from plant-based textile fibre materials.
 The product acts as an improvement to Polygiene’s current silver-based solution and is in line with the trend in certain domains to pursue metal-free antimicrobial additives.
-The crucial component in this technology is derived from a natural organic acid that is commonly utilized in the food, pharmaceutical, and cosmetics sectors.
+The crucial component in this technology is derived from a natural organic acid that is commonly utilized in the food, pharmaceutical, and cosmetics sectors, strengthening the overall antimicrobial textiles market analysis.

 Recent Trends in the Antimicrobial Textiles Market